 Weight loss and staying in shape are important to keep diabetes symptoms in check.
 Gift a gym membership or a few sessions of personal training to someone who wants to increase his or her physical activity.
 Or, you could give an exercise machine, weights, or a bicycle so your loved one can work out at home.
 Check and see what the recipient has in terms of athletic gear—a gift basket with workout clothing, exercise DVDs, and sneakers is sure to be a hit.

 If you have children with diabetes on your shopping list, give dance lessons, karate classes, or sporting equipment to encourage a healthy lifestyle early on.

 4. Nutritious food

-The holidays are often filled with rich, unhealthy foods, and they frequently turn up in gifts.
+The holidays are often filled with rich, unhealthy foods, and they frequently turn up as gifts.
 Instead of filling a stocking with loads of sugary treats, explore some healthier gift options.
-A unique way to show you care is by signing your loved one up for a nutritious food-of-the-month club—he or she can receive fresh fruit and vegetables all year long.
+A unique way to show you care is by signing your loved one up for a nutritious food-of-the-month club—he or she can receive fresh fruits and vegetables all year long.
 Try filling a decorative box with some of the recipient's favorite healthy treats.
 Throw in some expensive delicacies he or she might not typically purchase.
 Finish it off with some top-notch cooking utensils to make meal preparation a breeze.
 If you know the recipient is not much of a chef, try giving a gift card to his or her favorite healthy restaurant.